AMOB-Kahuna/landing-page/README.md

 # landing-page
-Second project on the doin project. creation a landing page from scratch.
+Second project on the odin project. creation a landing page from scratch.